adamhartford/SwiftR/README.md

 # SwiftR
 A Swift client for SignalR.
+Supports hubs and persistent connections.

 ### Installation